 Dr Neil Hudgell

-Neil established the firm in 1997 and has led its continued growth and expansion for more than two decades, taking it from a locally based business in Hull to an established national brand, now recognised as one of the 200 largest law firms in the UK and operating from bases in Hull, London, Leeds and Manchester.
+Neil established the firm in 1997 and has led its continued growth and expansion for more than two decades, taking it from a locally based business in Hull to an established national brand and recognised as one of the ‘Best Law Firms 2021’ by The Times, which lists the leading 200 legal firms in the UK.
+The firm operates from bases in Hull, London and Manchester.

-When I founded Hudgell Solicitors in September 1997, I set out to create a specialist personal injury and medical negligence law firm where client care is always the priority.
+When I founded Hudgell Solicitors in September 1997, I set out to create a specialist litigation firm where client care is always the priority.
 That focus remains the same today.

-As a personal injury lawyer with more than 20 years’ experience, I have successfully represented many clients who have suffered trauma and loss.
-Today, I have built a team of expert lawyers with a reputation for achieving settlements that enable people to get their lives back on track and look to the future.
+As a lawyer with more than 20 years’ experience, I have successfully represented many clients who have suffered trauma and loss.
+Today, we have built a team of expert lawyers with a reputation for achieving settlements that enable people to get their lives back on track and look to the future.
 I have led the business through continued expansion, ensuring our commitment to client care remains first class.
-I ensure that we take a holistic approach to all our clients and offer much more than legal solutions, with a network of partners established able to give high quality rehabilitation support to clients.

-As well as our headquarters in Hull, we have offices in London, Leeds and Manchester, enabling us to serve clients across England and Wales.
+As well as our headquarters in Hull, we have offices in London and Manchester, enabling us to serve clients across England and Wales.

 Clients can easily find someone else who knows the law.
 What they want is someone to care about their case and situation, care about looking after their needs and give them the best possible service.